jotunskij/afa/README.md

-# afa
+# afa-server
-server for AFA home assignment
+Server for AFA home assignment

+## Description
+Server written in .NET due to being AFAs framework of choice

 ## To run
-Start debugging in VSCode
+Open & start debugging in VSCode

 ## TODO
 * Tests